By E.T. Hanson

 CHAPTER 1: THE GREAT RED WYRM

-Ah.
-Your quizzical demeanor betrays your curiosity about me.
-I am a Saar, that race which conquered the skies of Tygan when she was yet untamed.
-That divine title is the true name of our people, though you may know me by another name.
-Your kind call me ‘dragon.’
+I am a Saar, that race which conquered the skies of planet Tygan when she was yet untamed.
+The divine title of Saar is the true name of our people, though you may know me by another name.
+Your kind call me “dragon.”

 Dragon.
 Ha!
 Such a quaint little word.
 You apes have a habit of needlessly convoluting things.